The Second Night of the 2020 Democratic Debate Starts in a Few Hours. Here's What You Need to Know

 OK, who won’t be at tonight’s debate?

-Four other candidates — Montana Gov. Steve Bullock; Massachusetts Rep. Seth Moulton; Miramar, Fla., Mayor Wayne Messam; and former Alaska Sen. Mike Gravel — failed to meet minimum criteria and won’t be appearing on either stage.
+Four other candidates — Montana Gov. Steve Bullock; Massachusetts Rep. Seth Moulton; Miramar, Fla., Mayor Wayne Messam; former Pennsylvania Rep. Joe Sestak and former Alaska Sen. Mike Gravel — failed to meet minimum criteria and won’t be appearing on either stage.

 That’s a blow for Gravel, in particular, as the rationale for his campaign — run mostly on Twitter by two teens — was mostly to get on the stage to force the debate to cover his more out-of-the-box policy ideas.